 TRZ is a private limited company, limited by shares, with its registered office in Switzerland.
-It is a wholly owned subsidiary of Transatlantic Reinsurance Company ("TRC"), which is a reinsurance company domiciled in New York, USA.
-TRZ provides the TransRe group with its main platform to write business in Switzerland, Continental Europe and the MENA region, not otherwise served by TransRe's wider regional office distribution network.
+It is a wholly owned subsidiary of TRC, which is a reinsurance company domiciled in New York, USA.
+TRZ provides TransRe with its main platform to write business in Switzerland, Continental Europe and the MENA region, not otherwise served by TransRe's wider regional office distribution network.
 TRZ is headquartered in Zurich and commenced underwriting risks under the name of Guardian Reinsurance Company effective from 1 January 1977.
 Guardian Reinsurance Company was acquired by TRC from Guardian Royal Exchange plc, London, UK, in 1996.